Alleged New Zealand Mosque Mass Shooter’s Manifesto Praises Donald Trump As ‘Symbol Of Renewed White Identity’

 — Candace Owens (@RealCandaceO) March 15, 2019

-In another Twitter post, Owens claimed, “I’ve never created any content espousing my views on the 2nd Amendment or Islam.”
+“I’ve never created any content espousing my views on the 2nd Amendment or Islam,” Owens claimed In another Twitter post.
 But other Twitter users quickly uncovered previous anti-Muslim posts by Owens.

 You should at least delete some tweets first. pic.twitter.com/5BM0aYEhhg